-Mr Marsh talks about the rehabilitation program which been modified into stages to adapted to all levels of fitness from the professional athlete to the amateur.
+Mr. Marsh talks about the rehabilitation program which been modified into stages to adapt to all levels of fitness from the professional athlete to the amateur.

 It is also important to strengthen the groin muscles, known as the adductors.
 There are both short and long adductor muscles and so these exercises should be performed with the knee both straight (long adductors) and bent (short adductors) to work both sets.

-Whilst core strengthening is performed initially, these exercises can begin as soon as they are pain free to perform.
+Whilst core strengthening is performed initially, these exercises can begin as soon as they are pain-free to perform.
 Start very gently, allowing plenty of recovery time (2 days initially) between sessions.
-If there is pain, then stop immediately.
+If there is a pain, then stop immediately.